shynar007/url-lookup/readme.md

-3.  in the problem statement, the REST API supports bulk URL updates.
+3. In the problem statement, the REST API supports bulk URL updates.
 JSON is used for the simplicity, CSV will be more efficient.
-4.   ---
+4. If i wake up 3am, the first thing to do is the health check for the app and check the mempry usuage.
-5.   ----
+5. No, the change wont affect anything in app.
-6.   ---
+6.  some consideration for the lifecycle of this app are, CI-Continuous Integration, CD-Continuous Deplyment/delivery, CT, Continuous Test, CM- Continuous Monitoring.

-5.  i would follow the general standard which is to always base line your service urls with a version.
+7. I would follow the general standard which is to always base line your service urls with a version.

     Eg,